Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ## Part 3-4. `JOIN` syntax

+So far, we learned what is `normalization`, a process to set up many tables to manage data more efficiently.
+Then, we know that there are many tables related to one another in a single database.
+This means that we cannot help but visit two or more tables to extract data from the database.
+Here, we will learn how to query data from two or more tables, and `JOIN` will be one of the major queries you will use!

 ## Part 3-5.
 CRUDing data

 ## Part 4.
 Procedure / Function / Index / Transaction